 - South Area Committee for Cherry Hinton, Queen Edith's and Trumpington wards

 - West/Central Area Committee for Castle, Market and Newnham wards

 Area committees have a say in the decision making on the use of developer contributions.
-Developer contributions gives more choice about improvements to community facilities, open spaces and play areas and sports facilities (within the Section 106 funding available).
+Developer contributions give more choice about improvements to community and sports facilities, open spaces and play areas.

 Have your say at meetings